GursimarSinghChopra/-imdb_task_fynd/readme.md

     **Answer**

     * Load Balancer

-        we can use services like AWS Elastic Load Balancer or HA Proxy, through which we deploy code on multiple server.
+        We can use services like AWS Elastic Load Balancer or HA Proxy, through which we deploy code on multiple server.

     * Database